-Tentative move-out day.
-Students must depart the Manor the afternoon of December 6 after the British Studies exam.
-However, the earliest you can fly out of London is December 7.
-You will need to make your own housing arrangements in London for the night of December 6.
+Tentative move-out day: Students must depart the Manor the afternoon after the British Studies exam.
+However, the earliest you can fly out of London is the next day.
+You will need to make your own housing arrangements in London for the night of of the British Studies Exam.

-Tentative end-of-semester trip.
-The optional end-of-semester trip to Italy is from December 7-15.
-The trip returns to London on December 15.
-The earliest you could return home after the end-of-semester trip is December 16, so you will need to make your own housing arrangements in London for the night of December 15.
+Tentative end-of-semester trip: If you are participating on the end of semester Italy trip, the earliest you could return home is the day after the group returns to London, so you will need to make your own housing arrangements in London for the night that you arrive back in London.